 - Cholesterol Synthesis: Ketones can also influence the production of cholesterol in the liver.
 Some studies suggest that ketosis may increase HDL (“good”) cholesterol levels and decrease LDL (“bad”) cholesterol levels, but more research is needed to confirm these effects.

 - Fat Metabolism: Both ketones and cholesterol are involved in fat metabolism.
 The body uses cholesterol to produce bile acids, which aid in fat digestion and absorptionAbsorption refers to the process of how your body takes in nutrients from the food you eat.
-Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where… Read More.
+Imagine it like a gateway that allows the broken-down bits of your food to pass from your digestive system into your bloodstream, where they can be delivered to your cells for energy. •… Read More.
 Ketones, on the other hand, are produced from fat breakdown and can be used as an energy source by various tissues, including the heart and brain.

 The Impact of Sugar on Ketones and Cholesterol